django-simple-deploy/django-simple-deploy/docs/general_documentation/choosing_platform.md

     **Issues**

     * Heroku was a great platform in the late 2000s through the mid 2010s, but then it began to stagnate.
 Packages that were recommended for deployment were archived and unmaintained, even though they were officially still recommended.
 Heroku "just worked" for a long time, but recently that neglect has caught up to them.
-They are in the midst of restructuring their platform, and people are reasonably concerned about Heroku's long-term stability.
+They've been restructuring their platform for a long time now, and people are reasonably concerned about Heroku's long-term stability.
     * Heroku has had major incidents and outages in recent years, which they took a long time to resolve and communicated poorly about.
 This is the more significant reason many people have moved away from them in recent years.
     * Heroku was famous for a very generous free tier, where you could deploy up to 5 apps at a time including a small Heroku Postgres database.
 This kind of offering sounds nice, but it also draws abuse.
 Heroku was constantly fighting things like auto-deployed crypto miners.
 They no longer offer a free tier.
 Their cheapest plans are still reasonably priced, though, so the end of the free tier should not rule them out as a hosting option.